 Silkworms are Bombyx Mori moth or caterpillar larval stage.
 Most people in some parts of Asia consider silkworm pupae as a delicacy.
-Their nutrient composition makes them a perfect food for bearded dragons, which makes most people prefer feeding their bearded dragons with them.
+Their nutrient composition makes them a perfect food for bearded dragons, hence their preference over other feeder insects.

 The silkworm’s life cycle entails a hatch of eggs laid by Mulberry silkmoths.
 After hatching, a silkworm will grow within various larval stages before pupating and emerging as a silkmoth.
-If you intend to breed silkworms, you need to know that a lot goes into their breeding process.
+If you intend to breed silkworms, you must know that a lot goes into their breeding process.